 The compulsory paper in linguistic theory will be examined at the end of the first year.
-Three other exams will take place at the end of the second year.
-Of these three other exams, one or more can be replaced by a written submission, subject to approval by the Director of Graduate Studies.
-Exams are three hours in length.
+Three other exams (corresponding to the options you have chosen) will take place at the end of the second year.

 Some MPhil students proceed to doctoral work at Oxford; others continue academic study at other institutions.
 Other career destinations include publishing, secondary and further education, finance, and IT.